ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

   <img src="/img/vue-with-typescript/vue-cli-2-selected-features.png" class="image right fit">
 </div>

-We check the TypeScript option, for the purpose of this article we will not look in detail at the other options and leave on the defaults.
+We check the TypeScript option, for the purpose of this article we will not look in detail at the other features of this screen and leave on the defaults.
-I also checked CSS Pre-processors just because I like SASS.
+I also checked CSS Pre-processors just because I like SCSS.
-Just make sure you at least have Babel selected as well.
+Make sure you have Babel selected, Babel will automatically add multiple pollyfills.
-Babel will automatically add multiple polyfills and will help with having backwards compatibility of newer ECMAScript features.
+The pollyfills will help with having backwards compatibility of ECMAScript features.

 ### Class-style component syntax
 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-3-class-style-component-syntax.png" class="image fit">
 </div>

-In the next screen we will get the question if we want class-style component syntax, for which the default option is yes.
+In the next screen we will get the question if we want class-style component syntax, for which we answer yes.
 With this, we actually install the decorators that can be found in the Vue Class Component package.
+You will find an example below the next paragraph and code block.

-If you do not use the class-style component syntax, your components will look just like in JavaScript Vue but with the addition of types:
+If you do not use the class-style component syntax, your components will look exactly as if you have rendered them with Vue with JavaScript, but with the addition of types:

 ```typescript
 import Vue, { VNode } from 'vue'